LinuxCNC/wlo/downloads/index.md

 "linuxcnc" (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel, which we also supply. (ie the exact kernel version installed must match that which the package was built against.)
-At the present moment we do not have a linuxcnc package available for the RTAI kernel, but it is possible to build from source.
-The RTAI kernel is available from the LinuxCNC software repository, however.
+The RTAI kernel is available from the LinuxCNC software repository and should install the required kernel as a dependency.
 In many cases the RTAI kernel will give better latency performance than preempt-rt, but note that it is only parallel-port controlled systems using software-based  stepping and/or encoder counting that need particularly